-Landing Pages are data-collection forms that enhance the Informz for iMIS integration by simplifying the exchange and synchronization of data through Integrated Preference Management, which creates a better experience for subscribers and more precise targeting for the organization.
+Landing Pages are data-collection forms that enhance the iMIS integration by simplifying the exchange and synchronization of data through Integrated Preference Management (IPM), which creates a better experience for subscribers and more precise targeting for the organization.

-You can take advantage of IPM by setting up user-defined tables and fields in iMIS (iMIS "interests") and then selecting them as Remote Interests in Marketing Automation Professional (MA Professional).
+You can take advantage of IPM by setting up user-defined tables and fields in iMIS (iMIS "interests") and then selecting them as Remote Interests in Higher Logic Thrive Marketing Professional (Thrive Marketing Professional).
 When you include remote interests on your landing page, you can easily collect subscriber information and update subscriber preferences.

 An interest is a way to group subscribers who have similar preferences.
 For example, all subscribers who have indicated that they do not want (opted out) to receive Event-related mailings could comprise an interest (for example, Opt Out of Events) that is specific to their preference.
 One special quality of an interest is that a corresponding target group is automatically created with each interest.

 - Navigate to Subscribers > Profile Fields.

 - Click the Profile Fields dropdown list and select iMIS Remote Interests.

 - Click Manage iMIS Remote Interests on the left.

 The Manage iMIS Remote Interests window opens displaying an alphabetical list of iMIS Interests (presented as user-defined tables and fields, Table.Field).

 - Check or uncheck the checkboxes next to the desired remote interests.